 “The most dangerous leadership myth is that leaders are born—that there is a genetic factor to leadership.
 That’s nonsense; in fact, the opposite is true.
 Leaders are made rather than born.”Warren Bennis

-As you work toward a leadership position in healthcare, you’ll need to develop the qualities required of a leader in practically any profession, including:
+As you work toward a leadership position in healthcare, you’ll need to develop the skills required of a leader in practically any profession, including:

 • Determination